zesk/build/docs/tools/documentation.md

 `cacheDirectory` is required - build an index using `documentationIndexIndex` prior to using this.

+- Location: `bin/build/tools/documentation.sh`

 #### Arguments

-- `cacheDirectory` - Required.
-Cache directory where the indexes live.
 - `--env envFile` - Optional.
 File.
 One (or more) environment files used to map `documentTemplate` prior to scanning, as defaults prior to each function generation, and after file generation.
+- `cacheDirectory` - Required.
+Cache directory where the indexes live.
 - `documentTemplate` - Required.
 The document template containing functions to define
 - `functionTemplate` - Required.
 The template for individual functions defined in the `documentTemplate`.
 - `targetFile` - Required.
 Target file to generate